Our Committees!

 This committee plans the District’s fundraising events, LeatherWalk and the Golden Dildeaux Awards.
 Its work also includes planning other fundraising events and campaigns, exploring grant opportunities, and creating materials to generate donations to support the work of the organization.
 Please contact the Fundraising Committee chair for more info.

-Land Use Committee – second Monday, 6:30-7:30
+Land Use Committee – first Monday, 6:30-7:30

 This committee tracks construction projects and developments in the District, and working with developers and city agencies to mitigate the effects of gentrification.